cloudify-cosmo/getcloudify.org/source/guide/3.2/overview-general.md

 ## The Command-Line Interface

-Cloudify's CLI is written in Python and comprises of several modules:
+Cloudify's CLI is written in Python and comprises several modules:

 * The CLI module itself which provides the interface.
 * Cloudify's DSL parser which parses blueprints.
 * Cloudify's Plugins used for bootstrapping a Cloudify Manager or for executing Cloudify workflows locally.

-The CLI uses Cloudify's REST client module to interact with the Manager running Cloudify's REST service.
-All requests are served via a proxy.

 ## The Manager